-- The provision of a new entrance hall within the passageway at lower ground floor level with access into the main cottage. - The provision of natural stone paving to a reduced front driveway with steps to the lower ground floor and continued through the passageway to the former stables building. - The demolition of the 1975 extension to the former stables building and provision of a visually "lightweight" pergola link to the house. - The demolition of the existing 1980s conservatory and the construction of a new single-storey conservatory with a green roof to the rear elevation. - The reinstatement of traditional coach house doors to the eastern bays of the former stables building.
+- The provision of a new entrance hall within the passageway at lower ground floor level with access into the main cottage. - The demolition of the existing 1980s conservatory and the construction of a new single-storey conservatory with a green roof to the rear elevation. - The provision of natural stone paving to a reduced front driveway with steps to the lower ground floor and continued through the passageway. - The demolition of the 1975 extension to the former stables building. - The reinstatement of traditional coach house doors to the eastern bays of the former stables building.